 Chat with a local specialist who can help organize your trip.

-Day 3: French Baking Class, Guided Tour of Montmartre
+Day 3: French Baking Class, Family-Friendly Tour of Montmartre

 In the afternoon, enjoy a guided tour of Paris' bohemian Montmartre neighborhood.
-Follow an interactive itinerary specially designed for children.
-Follow your guide through Montmartre and hear incredible anecdotes about this unique area.
+Follow an interactive itinerary specially designed for children as you follow your guide through Montmartre and hear incredible anecdotes about this unique area.
 Visit the distinctive Basilica de Sacré-Coeur, admire masterpieces by famous painters and writers, be charmed by a picturesque carousel, and observe the last windmills in Paris.
-Montmartre will enchant the whole family.

-Day 4: Train to Aix-en-Provence Train Station, Walking Tour
+Day 4: Train to Aix-en-Provence, Afternoon Walking Tour

-Save time today by traveling almost the length of France on a high-speed train (TGV) from Paris to Provence, a journey of 3.5 hours.
-The capital of the region, Aix-en-Provence, is rich in heritage, art, culture, and education.
-Aix-en-Provence is in an exceptional geographical location, and you'll soon understand why this landscape so inspired painters such as Cézanne, Picasso, and Kandinsky.
+Save time and enjoy the views today as you travel south for 3.5 hours on a high-speed train (TGV) from Paris to Aix-en-Provence.
+This Provençal city is rich in heritage, art, culture, and education, and you'll soon understand why the surrounding landscapes inspired painters such as Cézanne, Picasso, and Kandinsky.

-Explore Aix-en-Provence on a two-hour guided walking tour.
+After getting settled in at your hotel, set off to explore Aix on a two-hour guided walking tour.
 Stroll through a labyrinth of narrow streets, passing historic churches and squares as your guide points out famous and hidden gems.
 Visit the Saint-Sauveur Cathedral, a Romanesque/Gothic church built on the site of an ancient Greek temple to Apollo.
-Then, stop and see the 14th-century Town Hall (known locally as the Hotel de Ville) and a walk along the Cours Mirabeau, a busy thoroughfare lined with leafy trees, markets, and cafés.
-Encourage your kids to keep their eyes peeled for the Roman-era ruins.
+Then, stop and see the 14th-century Town Hall (known locally as the Hotel de Ville) and take a walk along the Cours Mirabeau, a thoroughfare lined with leafy trees, markets, and cafés.
+Encourage your kids to keep their eyes peeled for the Roman-era ruins!

 If your kids are older and enjoy dining out, indulge in a gastronomic dinner with wine pairing (for the adults!) prepared by a top chef.
 Younger ages will enjoy an early evening stroll through the city to sample some of the local specialties such as macarons, calissons (iced fruit candies), goat cheese, olive oil, and honey.